-Best Mini Grow Tent Reviews in 2019
+Best Mini Grow Tents in 2020

 Most of us live in cities nowadays.
 Stuck in the concrete jungle, we believe that gardening is not available to us.
 Even growing small plants in pots isn’t possible if you have a small balcony.
 And having a backyard garden for most sounds like a dream.

 Mini grow tents are great for growing seedlings, succulents, fruits and vegetables in a small controlled indoor environment.
 These small sized grow tents are typically three to four feet high instead of the five to seven foot height of a full sized grow tent.

 Grow tents are reusable, portable grow spaces.
 They are made of canvas on the outside, and reflective materials on the inside.
 Using them, you can raise plants in closed areas.
 Lights, smell, and watering all stay within the tent.
 In other words, the shelter makes you the god of your own garden, in the comfort of your own home.